CS234319/safot/Material/scratch.md

     * separatist, terminist, and variations.
     * Guiding principles in language design: example the C rules: the division between preprocessor, compiler and linker.
 The no hiding principle.
 Programmer are big boys principle.
     * BNF, EBNF
-    * Why Pascal:
-        4. Extermely Influential
-        5. Easy to study: designed for beginners.
-        6. Autarkic programming language
-        7. Nested functions
-        8. Set type constructor
-        9. Subrange types
-        10. Nested functions and procedures
-        11. Functions and procedures are _not_ first class values
-        12. Named labels, although naming is by integers

     **Reading**: